BEIR-PL: Zero Shot Information Retrieval Benchmark for the Polish Language: Introduction

 Our main goal was to create a large scale benchmark dataset for IR in the Polish language, which is especially aimed at zero-shot approaches.
 Additionally, we wanted to train and evaluate existing IR models known from literature, but have not been so thoroughly analysed on Polish datasets, yet, to determine their performance and establish a baseline for future research.
-Our contributions are as follows. \begin{itemize} \item For the sake of comparison and compatibility, we translated the original BEIR benchmark datasets to the Polish language, a less-resourced language in IR, e.g., \ Polish was neither covered by the original multilingual MS~MARCO dataset \cite{DBLP:journals/corr/NguyenRSGTMD16}, nor by Mr.~TyDi benchmark \cite{DBLP:journals/corr/abs-2108-08787}, that was a strongly limiting factor for developing dense retrieval models for the Polish language. \item We evaluated a BM25-based lexical retriever and demonstrated that lexical retrieval in the Polish language is more challenging when compared to other languages and is not as well-supported. \item We fine-tuned five deep neural models for the re-ranking task using different model architectures and sizes, that are currently present in the literature.
-We then compared the performance of these models with a pre-existing multilingual model. \item We fine-tuned an unsupervised dense bi-encoder as a retriever on the Inverse Cloze Task (ICT) and compared its performance with an available multilingual sentence embedding model, as well as with lexical BM25 retrieval. \item We demonstrated that both the BEIR-PL and original BEIR benchmarks are of heterogeneous nature, and that to accurately compare model performance, it is necessary to closely examine the results of individual datasets rather than relying solely on overall averages across the entire dataset. \end{itemize}
+Our contributions are as follows. \begin{itemize} \item For the sake of comparison and compatibility, we translated the original BEIR benchmark datasets to the Polish language, a less-resourced language in IR, e.g., \ Polish was neither covered by the original multilingual MS~MARCO dataset \cite{DBLP:journals/corr/NguyenRSGTMD16}, nor by Mr.~TyDi benchmark \cite{DBLP:journals/corr/abs-2108-08787}, that had been a strongly limiting factor for developing dense retrieval models for the Polish language. \item We fine-tuned five deep neural models for the re-ranking task using different model architectures and sizes, that are currently present in the literature. \item We fine-tuned an unsupervised dense bi-encoder as a retriever on the Inverse Cloze Task (ICT) and compared its performance with an available multilingual sentence embedding model, as well as with lexical BM25 retrieval. \item We demonstrated that both the BEIR-PL and original BEIR benchmarks are of heterogeneous nature, and that to accurately compare model performance, it is necessary to closely examine the results of individual datasets rather than relying solely on overall averages across the entire dataset. \item We tested trained models on PolEval 2022 Passage Retrieval competition datasets, which cover three different domains and provides additional testing for trained models. \end{itemize}